mbillingr/sunny-scheme/README.md

 The core runtime of Sunny Scheme.

 ## `sunny-macro`
-Scheme implemented as a rust macro.
+Scheme implementation in a Rust macro.

-Example:
+Example usage:

 ```rust
 #[test]